phoenixframework/phoenix/guides/howto/custom_error_pages.md

 ## Actionable errors

-Exception actions are functions that can be triggered by the error page, and they're basically a list of maps defining a `label` and a `handler` to be executed.
+Exception actions are functions that can be triggered from the error page, and they're basically a list of maps defining a `label` and a `handler` to be executed.
+As an example, Phoenix will display an error if you have pending migrations and will provide a button on the error page to perform the pending migrations.

-They are rendered in the error page as a collection of buttons and follow the format of:
+When `debug_errors` is `true`, they are rendered in the error page as a collection of buttons and follow the format of:

 ```elixir
 [